 The PDQ cancer prevention summaries are primarily organized by specific anatomic cancer site to facilitate consideration of the unique characteristics of specific malignancies.
 In this section, an overview of cancer prevention strategies is provided, including a summary of evidence for selected preventive strategies used in the prevention of a broad spectrum of malignancies.
 The strength of evidence and magnitude of effects of these strategies, however, may vary by cancer site.
 Other PDQ cancer prevention summaries address the prevention of specific types of cancer and provide more detailed descriptions of the evidence.

 The model of Hanahan and Weinberg focuses on the hallmark events at the cellular level that lead to a malignant tumor.
-In this model, the hallmarks of cancer include sustained angiogenesis, limitless replicative potential, evading apoptosis, self-sufficiency in growth signals, and insensitivity to antigrowth signals, leading to the defining characteristics of malignant tumors by giving them the ability to invade and metastasize.
+In this model, the hallmarks of cancer include sustained angiogenesis, limitless replicative potential, evading apoptosis, self-sufficiency in growth signals, and insensitivity to antigrowth signals, leading to the defining characteristics of malignant tumors, which give them the ability to invade and metastasize.
 This model highlights the fact that malignant tumors arise and flourish within the environment of a whole organism.
-The tissue organizational field theory [3 ] posits that carcinogenesis is better conceptualized at the level of tissues rather than cells.
+The tissue organizational field theory posits that carcinogenesis is better conceptualized at the level of tissues rather than cells.
 This theory is based on the dual premise that carcinogenesis is driven by defects in tissue organization and that all cells are inherently in a proliferative state.

 Models of carcinogenesis such as these are purposefully simplistic but, nevertheless, illustrate that carcinogenesis requires a constellation of steps that often take place for decades.